Zero-Dynamics/odynstock/doc/README.md

 ### Resources
 * Discuss project-specific development on the Development boards on Discord.
-* Discuss general OdynStock development on #dev-odynstock-core on Discord.
+* Discuss general Stock development on #dev-stock-core on Discord.

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)